 The scheme also aims to help students discover potential careers and university degrees.
-The scheme is mandatory both for Fifth and Sixth Form students.
+The Personal Development Scheme (PDS) is mandatory both for Fifth and Sixth Form students.

-For Fifth Form students the programme includes activities such as:
+For Fifth Form students the Personal Development Scheme includes activities such as:

 - lectures on project management with experts